1jour1vin

 celebration

-"The brief period in barrels before bottling did not alter the garnet color of this rimage, but gave it lovely toasted notes accompanying ripe fruit, blackcurrant buds and a hint of fig and caramel, indicating the beginning of evolution.
-Tannins add a masculine touch to a soft and expressive palate, where black cherry combines with the minerality of the maquis."
+“The brief time in the barrel before bottling did not alter the garnet color of this wine, but imparted lovely toasted notes that complement the ripe fruit, blackcurrant buds, and a hint of fig and caramel, signaling the wine’s early development.
+Tannins add a masculine touch to a soft, expressive palate, where black cherry blends with the minerality of the maquis.”
 (Le Guide Hachette des Vins 2023)

-Buy your Coume del Mas wines at the best price in our private sale!
+Buy your Coume del Mas wines at the best price in a private sale!

 Rated site